yasirusama61/Time-Series-Analysis/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-EOL

 # Step 3: Stage the changes
-echo "Staging changes..."
-git add README.md
+- `echo "Staging changes..."`
+- `git add README.md`

 # Step 4: Commit the changes
-echo "Committing changes..."
+- `echo "Committing changes..."`
-git commit -m "Updated README.md with project details"
+- `git commit -m "Updated README.md with project details"`

 # Step 5: Push the changes to GitHub
-echo "Pushing changes to GitHub..." git push origin main
+- `echo "Pushing changes to GitHub..."`
+- `git push origin main`

 # Step 6: Completion message
-echo "README.md updated and changes pushed to GitHub successfully."
+- `echo "README.md updated and changes pushed to GitHub successfully."`